FIRST1778/FRC-2019/README.md

 ### Javadoc

-Javadocs are declared using all of the rules of block comments, but begins with `/**`, having a second asterisk.
+Javadocs are declared using all of the rules of block comments, but begin with `/**`, having a second asterisk.

 Any public class and every public or protected method is required to have a Javadoc.
 This is already required by the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html#s7-javadoc).